 At its core, a sparkling water maker is a specialized consumer-grade appliance designed to infuse carbonation into regular tap water (also known as still water).
 As its name suggests, this simple process results in a consistent source of sparkling water, a refreshing beverage that most individuals obtain in cans and bottles from the store.

 Sparkling water makers are not unlike home coffee makers in their ability to add convenience to your daily routine while decreasing the cost (ecologically and financially) of enjoying your favorite beverage.
-Along the same lines, individuals and families that consume a moderate volume of sparkling water per week can benefit from the inclusion of sparkling water maker in their kitchen.

 Best Sparkling Water Maker

 1Soda Stream Source Sparkling Water Maker Starter Kit

 The Soda Stream Source is an extremely popular sparkling water maker and our number 1 pick of 2020.
 Their technology has won several awards for both its simplicity and its design.
 The bottle locks easily with a single push and the CO2 cylinder that powers it lets you see your carbonation level with the built-in indicator.